szosa1/MonkeyTyper/README.md

 # MonkeyTyper
-MonkeyTyper with interacjtive GUI using SFML
+MonkeyTyper with interactive GUI using SFML